 Absence through illness or medical appointments

-If your child is ill, we ask that you please ring the office on the morning of their absence.
+If your child is ill, we ask that you please ring the office on the morning of each day of absence.
 As always you are very welcome to consult with us for advice on attendance with certain conditions.
-Please note that we ARE happy to administer prescribed medicines and or paracetamol in single dose form but these need to be signed in at the school office.
+Please note that we ARE happy to administer prescribed medicines (if prescribed 4 times a day) and or paracetamol in single dose form but these need to be signed in at the school office.
 If for any reason your child is not at school and we haven't received a message we will make a courtesy call home to you to ensure your child is safe.

 Taking Holidays during Term Time is Unauthorised.